GiulioRossetti/ndlib/.github/CONTRIBUTING.md

 #### How Do I Submit A (Good) Enhancement Suggestion?

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After matured the enhancement suggestion, create an issue and provide the following information:
+After matured the enhancement suggestion, create an issue (following the [template](ISSUE_TEMPLATE/feature_request.md)) and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.